SQL Managed Backups and Operating System Error 87

 The key thing we came to understand is that there is no central on-premises list of ‘what backups I have taken’, and that each instance/replica is responsible for interrogating Azure storage to establish what files exist.

-This behavious is actually a pretty neat feature - unlike relying on information in msdb for prior backups (which could have been deleted, corrupted, etc.) managed backup actually interrogates the backup target to determine what is there.
+This behaviour is actually a pretty neat feature - unlike relying on information in msdb for prior backups (which could have been deleted, corrupted, etc.) managed backup actually interrogates the backup target to determine what is there.

 The fix is to delete the corrupted backup file from Azure storage.
 We currently do this manually (as it happens so rarely) but it could be automated to react to the message in the SQL error log.
 In the future something like automated storage lifecycle management would allow us to set a policy to automatically delete blobs that exceed our maximum retention period, meaning this error would auto-heal after the retention period.